shwetankarora/ctf-writeups/2022/SDCTF/web/JaWT_that_down/main.md

 ![Burp Suite No Token](https://raw.githubusercontent.com/shwetankarora/ctf-writeups/main/2022/SDCTF/web/JaWT_that_down/screenshots/burp_suite_no_token.png)

+##### Step 3 : Get Valid JWT for Flag Endpoint

-My next step was to figure out why my JWT isn't valid.
-I read the token on https://jwt.io/ and figured out that the issue time and expiry time has a gap of mere 2 seconds which explained the error "Invalid Token: Access Denied" because by the time I clicked on 'Flag' the token was already expired.
+My next step was to figure out why my JWT is invalid.
+I decoded and read the contents of the JWT token on https://jwt.io/ and figured out that the issue time(iat) and expiry time(exp) has a gap of mere 2 seconds which explained the error "Invalid Token: Access Denied" because by the time I clicked on 'Flag' the token was already expired.
 I had two solutions in my mind to overcome this problem:
-- Either, I can verify if JWT signature verfiication can be bypassed which will allow me to increase the expiry time.
+1. Either, I can verify if JWT signature verfiication can be bypassed which will allow me to increase the expiry time.
-- Or, I make a script to automate this process of logging in and using the JWT token in the next flag endpoint.
+2. Or, I make a script to automate this process of logging in and using the JWT token in the next flag endpoint.

-### First Approach
+**First Approach - Signature Verification Bypass**

 I went with the first option because writing a script for me would take comparatively more time.
 Here is a [good read of JWT's 'none' algorithm](https://medium.com/@phosmet/forging-jwt-exploiting-the-none-algorithm-a37d670af54f).
 Essentially, I divided the JWT token into 3 base64 encoded parts by splitting it using '.'(period).
 I base64 decoded the first part on https://www.base64decode.org/, changed the value of "alg" to "none", base64 encoded it on https://www.base64encode.org/.
 This was tampering of first part of JWT(called header).
 Then I did the same thing with the second part(called payload) except I increased the expiry to a month.
 I joined both the parts and recreated my final JWT token

-**Before**: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6IkF6dXJlRGlhbW9uZCIsInRva2VuIjoiZGVmZjVmZmU0YWY0OWYzOWE3ZjI2YTBlN2U0NGQ1NCIsImlhdCI6MTY1MjE3NzExMiwiZXhwIjoxNjUyMTc3MTE0fQ.jmcOs7t4hSFYad3wz2S993jJ7lQOYbG_paBrqSByBBM`
+*Before*: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6IkF6dXJlRGlhbW9uZCIsInRva2VuIjoiZGVmZjVmZmU0YWY0OWYzOWE3ZjI2YTBlN2U0NGQ1NCIsImlhdCI6MTY1MjE3NzExMiwiZXhwIjoxNjUyMTc3MTE0fQ.jmcOs7t4hSFYad3wz2S993jJ7lQOYbG_paBrqSByBBM`

-**After**: `eyJhbGciOiJub25lIiwidHlwIjoiSldUIn0.eyJ1c2VybmFtZSI6IkF6dXJlRGlhbW9uZCIsInRva2VuIjoiZGVmZjVmZmU0YWY0OWYzOWE3ZjI2YTBlN2U0NGQ1NCIsImlhdCI6MTY1MjE3NzExMiwiZXhwIjoxNjU0ODU3NDI3fQ.`
+*After*: `eyJhbGciOiJub25lIiwidHlwIjoiSldUIn0.eyJ1c2VybmFtZSI6IkF6dXJlRGlhbW9uZCIsInRva2VuIjoiZGVmZjVmZmU0YWY0OWYzOWE3ZjI2YTBlN2U0NGQ1NCIsImlhdCI6MTY1MjE3NzExMiwiZXhwIjoxNjU0ODU3NDI3fQ.`

 However, I got the same error "Invalid Token: Access Denied" using my new token.
 Hence, I scratched out the first approach and went back to the second approach.

-### Second Approach
+**Second Approach - Automate Log In and Flag Endpoint**

 I quickly wrote a little python script which looked like this:
 ```python